 While conversions are crucial toward long-term success, you should also be focused on cost per acquisition.
-With most digital marketing campaigns, you can get a sense for what a conversion of a website visitor into a lead or sale cost you.
 Cost-effective conversions are a hallmark of a well-optimized and effective digital marketing campaign.
 They don’t necessarily happen overnight, but they mean profitable sales for your business.
 When calculating the value of a lead or sale, it can be important to factor in the lifetime acquisition value of that customer – not just what they’re buying today, but what they’re worth to your organization as long-term customers, potential referral sources and brand evangelists.

 It’s also crucial to look at your website itself.
 If your website is slow, has inconsistent branding or errors, or in other ways does not instill confidence in shoppers, your conversion rate may be lower than it should be.
 Similarly, if your offerings aren’t competitive, such as if your product or shipping prices are higher than competitors, your conversion rates will typically suffer.
 This makes conversions an important piece of a digital marketing campaign that should be watched closely, but in some cases, your marketing may be spot on, and other facets of your organization may need adjustments in order to maximize sales.
 If you haven’t already, take a look at how Nosto’s technology, such as Behavioral Pop-ups can help improve your website’s conversion rate regardless of your traffic sources.